leafOfTree/react-int/docs/apis.md

     - `state: Object` An object to initial model state
     - `reducers?: Object` Key is the action type, and value is the reducer function.
     - `effects?: Object` Key is the action type, and value is the worker saga.
 The watcher saga treat these effects in `takeEvery` way.
+This is different from the effects concept of redux-saga.

     - `latests?: Object` Same as `effects` but in `takeLatest` way.
     - `leadings?: Object` Same as `effects` but in `takeLeading` way.
     - `sagas?: Object` Write watcher sagas and take full advantage of redux-saga.